golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/quickstart_explained.md

 ## Summary

-We had created a simplest requestor script, that run a single command on remote computer. to achive it we had:
+We had created a simplest requestor script, that run a single command on remote computer. to achieve it we had:

 * imported yajsapi lib
 * utilized Immediately Invoked Async Function Expression